 If you are looking for the perfect dog, the Aussiedoodle may have caught your eye.
 These friendly, smart, and playful dogs are considered to be hypoallergenic, too.
-If you aren't sure if they will be the right fit, continue reading about the Aussiedoodle size and how big a full grown Aussiedoodle can get.
+Aussiedoodle coats are varied and unique, influenced by their Australian Shepherd and Poodle lineage.
+If you aren’t sure if they will be the right fit, continue reading about the Aussiedoodle size and how big a full grown, Aussiedoodle puppy can get.
+It is also important to consider Aussiedoodle health, including genetic health issues common in mixed breeds.

 So, how big will a full grown Aussiedoodle get?